 Progress after job placement

-Vocational rehabilitation counselors educate disabled patients about their rights and protection based on the Americans with Disabilities Act of 1990.
+Vocational rehabilitation counselors educate disabled people about their rights and protection based on the Americans with Disabilities Act of 1990.
 They also serve as mediators for disabled employees and their employers regarding proper accommodations in the workplace.
-Vocational counselors are responsible for continued counseling, reevaluation, and reeducation of the patient with regard to vocational issues.
+Vocational counselors are responsible for continued counseling, reevaluation, and reeducation of the person with regard to vocational issues.

 Vocational rehabilitation counselors may practice in a variety of settings, including the following: